vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_wake-up-alarm-light.md

 <img src="images_wake-up/wake-up-dashboard.png" alt="wake-up dashboard" width="400px">

 This can be used, for example, as wake-up ceiling LED strip light.
+Any automation can be triggered on this time!
+Start streaming a radio channel, creating a coffee, announce the weather forecast, news, traffic.

 <img src="images_wake-up/ledstrip_bedroom.png" alt="LED strip bedroom" width="400px">